localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 ## Introduction

-EC2 (Elastic Compute Cloud) is a fundamental service within Amazon Web Services (AWS) that provides scalable and flexible virtual computing resources.
+EC2 (Elastic Compute Cloud) is a core service within Amazon Web Services (AWS) that provides scalable and flexible virtual computing resources.
-EC2 enables users to effortlessly launch and manage virtual servers, commonly referred to as instances.
+EC2 enables users to launch and manage virtual servers, commonly referred to as instances.
-Users can create diverse computing environments tailored to specific needs by encompassing a wide array of configurations, enabling users to select the desired combination of computing power, memory, storage, and networking capabilities.
+Users can create a range computing environments tailored to specific needs by employing a wide array of configurations, enabling users to select the desired combination of computing power, memory, storage, and networking capabilities.

 LocalStack supports a mock implementation of EC2 via the Community offering while a fully-emulated implementation is available in the Pro/Team offering, allowing you to use the EC2 APIs in your local environment to create and manage your EC2 instances.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ec2/), which provides information on the extent of EC2's integration with LocalStack.